pedro-hs/checkbox.sh/README.md

 - The script uses the command 'clear'
 - The script uses bash array
-- Terminal must have +8 lines for the script works
+- Terminal must have +8 lines for the script works (except for customizations in --mesage="", maybe the layout breaks)
-- When message has customizations like colors or line break, the script doesn't validate the terminal size well
 - The script don't have any test until now